 – Go to Borel Fire Relief Fund (CLICK HERE).

-**The Foundation is not able to assume credit card fees; to avoid this, donors may mail a check.
+**The Foundation cannot assume credit card fees; donors may mail a check to avoid this.

 Check Donations